23rd Meeting on Signal Transduction

 View current poster here.

-Online registration is possible until September 30th.
+Online registration and abstract submission are possible until September 30th.
 Thereafter, registration will be possible on-site only.

 This year’s Meeting will focus on “Trends in Cancer and Infection”.
 As in previous years, the STS Meeting will be organized as a Joint Meeting of the Signal Transduction Society with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM), the German Society for Pharmacology ( DGP) and the German Society for Hygiene and Microbiology (DGHM).
 In keeping with the focus on "Trend in Cancer and Infection" a special workshop will be organized together with the German Center for Infection Research (DZIF).
 If other organizations are interested in joining the STS Meeting, please contact the current President Prof. Dr. Katharina Hieke-Kubatzky.